 Web users are notoriously impatient.
 In fact, according to research conducted by DoubleClick by Google, a whopping 53% of mobile consumers will click ‘back’ or abandon a page if it doesn’t load in under three seconds.
 Unless you’d like to lose out on those potential sales, that means you need to do everything you can to make sure you’re offering a fantastic user experience with minimal load times.

-If your website is letting you down on load times, it’s time to think about a faster cache plugin.
+If your company website is letting you down on load times, it’s time to think about a faster cache plugin.

 Plugins like Autoptimize specialise in taking a cache – which is a temporary spot your computer uses to store online data – and using a server-level acceleration feature to renew the information way quicker without rewriting it.
 What does that mean in English?
 Essentially, it just means that by installing these plugins on existing WordPress sites, your pages will load a lot faster.